Ēriks Ešenvalds

-Biography
+Biography and career

 Ēriks Ešenvalds was born in Priekule, Latvia, in 1977.
 He studied at the Latvian Baptist Theological Seminary (1995–1997) before obtaining his master's degree in composition (2004) from the Latvian Academy of Music under the tutelage of Selga Mence.
 He took master classes with Michael Finnissy, Klaus Huber, Philippe Manoury and Jonathan Harvey, amongst others.

 From 2002 to 2011 he was a member of the State Choir Latvija.
 From 2011 to 2013 he was Fellow Commoner in Creative Arts at Trinity College, University of Cambridge.
 Ešenvalds is a three-time winner of the Latvian Grand Music Award (2005, 2007 and 2015).
 In 2006, the International Rostrum of Composers awarded him first prize for his work The Legend of the Walled-in Woman.
 Ešenvalds composed the official anthem of the 2014 World Choir Games during Riga European Capital of Culture 2014.
 Ešenvalds teaches at the Department of Composition of the Latvian Academy of Music.

-Composer residency at the University of Virginia

 In April 2024, Ešenvalds visited the United States to serve as composer-in-residence for the North American premiere of his major choral-orchestral work St. Luke Passion.
 The concert took place on April 13, 2024, at the University of Virginia in Charlottesville, Virginia.
 Performed by the University Singers in Old Cabell Hall and conducted by Michael Slon, the concert also featured two of Ešenvalds's other works, "Stars" and "Only in Sleep."